 An overview of the evolution of property management is given with emphasis on the role of the property manager, legal and administrative issues, and basic maintenance of properties.
 Students study and discuss current examples and case studies.

-In March 2011, Salary.com reported the median annual salary for escrow officers was $40,920.
+In August 2015, Salary.com reported the median annual salary for escrow officers was $44,674.
 While a formal degree is not essential, many escrow officers take courses in business and real estate.
 Being an escrow officer is a unique career niche that does not offer much advancement.
 Other related career fields include real estate brokers and sales agents, which according to the U.S. Bureau of Labor Statistics was expected to see an 11% growth in employment between 2012 and 2022, which is about as fast as the national average (www.bls.gov).